5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/mbstf.md

 ---

-The screenshot below shows the same initialization segment being sent in the FLUTE Session as TOI 2.
+The screenshot below shows the DASH initialization segment being sent in the FLUTE Session as **TOI 2**.

 ![Wireshark screenshot showing the initialization segment file contents sent as part of a PULL STREAMING Distribution Session](../../../assets/images/5mbs/wireshark-pull-streaming-init-seg-file.png)

 ---

-The FDT `File` entry for the first media segment (TOI=3 in this example FLUTE Session) describes the media segment to be presented as the next live segment in the DASH presentation according to the MPD.
+The FDT `File` entry for the first media segment (**TOI=3** in this example FLUTE Session) describes the media segment to be presented as the next live segment in the DASH presentation according to the MPD.
 This is advertised in the FDT `File` entry as having a `Content-Location` value of "http://127.0.0.2/1/876641739.m4s", as shown in the screenshot below.